eVisas - your online immigration status

 If you applied for your visa using the UK Immigration ID Check App then you will already have a UKVI account.
 This applies to all nationalities who use the App in the UK and to EU, EEA, and Swiss nationals accessing the App overseas.
 You can find further information and log in to your account on the UKVI pages.

-We advise all students to download a PDF copy of the eVisa once you have accessed this.
+We advise all students to download a PDF copy of the eVisa once they have accessed it.
 Please save this securely and ensure it remains accessible to you for future reference.

 Help with your UKVI account and eVisa